 People often use pesticides in their homes or yards to control a variety of pests such as insects, weeds and rodents.
 Pet owners may also apply pesticide products directly to their pets to control ticks and/or fleas.
 Although these pesticides can be beneficial, they have the potential to hurt your pet if they are not stored and used properly.

-Here are some tips to reduce risk when using pesticides around pets:
+Tips to reduce risk when using pesticides around pets:

 - Remove pets from the area before you begin applying pesticides.